Requirements for the Yachtmaster Offshore exam

 - A valid first aid certificate

-- You need to be 18 years old to sit the Yachtmaster Offshore exam.
-17 years old for Yachtmaster Coastal
+- You must be 18 years old to sit the Yachtmaster Offshore exam, 17 for Yachtmaster Coastal

-The RYA run two practical sail and Motor schemes depending on whether you like Power or Sail.
-Both schemes lead to the RYA/MCA Yachmaster Offshore Certificate of Competence.
-The requirements for the Yachtmaster Offshore power or sail exam are the same.
-If you own or work on a motorboat then you will need to have accumilated 2,500 miles at sea.
-Sailors, 2,500 miles on a sail boat.
+The RYA offer two practical schemes depending on whether you like Power or Sail.
+Both Power and Sail schemes lead to the RYA/MCA Yachmaster Offshore Certificate of Competence.
+The requirements for the Yachtmaster Offshore power or sail qualification are the same.
+If you intend to work on a Motorboat then choose Yachtmaster Power and vice versa.

 Many choose to complete the RYA Yachtmaster offshore exam as it is the qualification that leads to a career as a Commercial Skipper.
-If this is your chosen path then then in addition to the requirments above you will need:
+If this is your chosen path then in addition to the sea time requirments above you will need:

 Once you have completed these three steps then you can apply for commercial endorsement through the RYA.
 It can take a couple of weeks for your certificate to arrive in the post, so plan ahead.